Grant Program Overview

 If you were awarded a grant in a prior round of the program and have not received distribution of funds, it is because we are either waiting on information to be provided by you to complete the required documentation or we are actively working on an issue with your application of which you should be aware.
 If you have specific questions about prior round awards, please reach out to us at CovidGrant@GreaterAkronChamber.org.

-A summary of the grant distribution to date for the first two rounds of the program as of August 10, 2020 is included here.
+A summary of the grant distribution to date for the three rounds of the program as of November 2, 2020 is included here.
 These numbers may change slightly as companies that have filed final data verification or have been unresponsive to our requests will have their grant awards withdrawn.

 A list of all grant recipients for Round 2 is included here as well.